vega/editor/README.md

 $ docker-compose up
 ```

 2. The local web server will be accessible from [http://localhost:8080](http://localhost:8080).
+You can run yarn commands with `docker-compose run editor CMD`.

 ### Local Testing & Debugging